 Playing on Hearts is not going to work.
-It's going to take till a year next Thanksgiving to get those set up as a dumping ground and by the time they are established the opponents will have made off with their swag - a Club, a Diamond and the ▼A K. No, we need to look for a ruff on table.
-We have to manouver to trump a Club on the table - having first ditched one on a Diamond.
+It's going to take till a year next Christmas to get those set up as a dumping ground and by the time they are established the opponents will have made off with their swag - a Club, a Diamond and the $\checkmark$ A K. No, we need to look for a ruff on table.
+We have to manoeuvre to trump a Club on the table - having first ditched one on a Diamond.

 So...
-We win the ♣A and lead the ◆Q. East wins his ◆A and naturally plays a second Club.
-Now we win the ♣K, play off the ◆K and ◆10, dumping a Club from dummy, ruff a Club on the table and finally draw trumps.
+We win the $\bigstar$ K and lead the $\diamond$ Q. West wins his $\diamond$ A and naturally plays a second Club.
+Now we win the $\bigstar$ A, play off the $\diamond$ K and $\diamond$ 10, dumping a Club from dummy, ruff a Club on the table (high, just in case) and finally draw trumps.

-Our ten tricks are made up of ${\bf six}$ Spades, two Diamonds and two Clubs.
+Our ten tricks are made up of six Spades, two Diamonds and two Clubs.